-With over three years of professional experience as an online brand manager under my belt, I’ve analyzed user metrics, run A/B tests, tracked interaction data, and spearheaded viral social media campaigns.
+With over three years of professional experience as an online brand manager under my belt, I’ve analyzed user metrics, run A/B tests, and spearheaded viral social media campaigns.
 You name it, I’ve clocked an embarrassing number of hours online working on it.
 I’m confident my adaptability, hands-on branding experience, and encyclopedic meme knowledge would make me a perfect fit for the team at Scatterplot.

 I’m fiercely competitive in my approach, up-to-date on all the latest trends, and can clean up even the messiest social media disasters.
 I’m positive my knack for creating clickable content will make me an immediate asset to the Social Media team at Scatterplot.

 I look forward to discussing the Social Media Manager position and my qualifications with you in more detail.
 I’m available to talk at your soonest convenience, and I’ll be in touch next week to follow up, just to make sure you’ve received my application!

 Why this is a good example of a cover letter

 First, the candidate doesn’t waste the reader’s time.
 She immediately states her interest in the position, relevant qualifications, and specific skills.
 Hiring managers are busy, so it’s crucial to be direct in both your cover letter and resume.

 Next, she presents her information in a casual, fun tone.
 A personal touch in your cover letter helps you present yourself as a creative, enthusiastic job seeker.
 It also makes your application more memorable.